-A. English 211.
+- A. English 211.
 Phonology (4)

-English 214.
-English Syntax (4) +English 218.
+- English 214.
+English Syntax (4)

+- +English 218.
 Introduction to Historical Linguistics (4)

-B. + English 220.
+- B. + English 220.
 Linguistic Analysis (4)

-268 / Linguistics
+274 / Linguistics

-- C. One elective course in Linguistics or a related discipline, chosen in consultation with the student's adviser (4) - D. + English 294.
+- C. One elective course in Linguistics or a related discipline, chosen in consultation with the student's adviser (4) - D. +English 294.
 Seminar: Special Topics in Linguistics (4), or Linguistics 290.
 Seminar in Linguistics (4)

-By advisement, completion of requirements for the Single-Subject Credential in English with the Linguistics Option may be used to satisfy the requirements for the minor in Linguistics.
+By advisement, completion of requirements for the Single-Subject Credential in English with the Linguistics Option may satisfy the requirements for the Minor in Linguistics.